 Waste transfers information is available at: http://www.prtr-es.es/Informes/Schemas/Documentacion/Residuos/Residuos.html

 Additional facility information required is listed at: http://www.prtr-es.es/Informes/Schemas/Documentacion/InformacionHistorica/InformacionHistorica.html

 Additional information about environmental permits related to PRTR is available at: http://www.prtr-es.es/Informes/Schemas/Documentacion/aai/aai.html

 Additional information on the structure of the system and how it works is available in English and Spanish at: http://www.prtr-es.es

 The user manuals are available at: http://www.prtr-es.es/novedades/Como-registrarse-notificar-PRTREspana-1122122012.html and in PDF format at: http://www.en.prtr-es.es/Data/images/Manual_usuario_1_2.pdf http://www.en.prtr-es.es/Data/images/Manual_usuario_2.pdf Should you need further information do not hesitate to contact PRTR España at email@example.com

 Swiss PRTR.
 The SwissPRTR platform (www.prtr.ch) was created to collect data on pollutant releases (emissions) and transfers by Swiss facilities.
 The platform is operated by the Swiss Federal Office for the Environment (FOEN), which makes it available to the cantons and to facilities for decentralised data collection.
 For further information on SwissPRTR, click on the Documentation button on the homepage of the PRTR platform or follow this link: Swiss PRTR documentation page

-UNITAR aims to provide PRTR database software for free download in 2013.
+UNITAR aims to provide PRTR database software for free download.
 UNITAR is developing an open-source PRTR database that will be freely available for utilization by countries (or regions) that are developing a national PRTR database.